-If the PCs spend more than two days in Miners' Refuge, pressure to locate Bagrus Farmud and the missing pilgrims steadily mounts.
-Ultimately, at least one member of the town council seeks out the PCs and directly asks for their assistance.
-This is especially true if the PCs already performed a service for Haamman Dinzak.
-Even Arquemath and Rosie Festmacher want to find out what became of Bagrus Farmud and his followers, albeit so that they can use the debacle to their own political advantage.
+If the characters spend more than two days in Miners' Refuge, pressure to locate Bagrus Farmud and the missing pilgrims steadily mounts.
+Ultimately, at least one member of the town council seeks out the characters and directly asks for their assistance.

 Mithral Mountain lies roughly 40 miles east of Miners' Refuge.
-The tall peak is easily visible from town because it towers 1,000 feet above the neighboring mountains and because of its distinct, sheer western face.
+The tall peak is easily visible from town because it towers 1000ft above the neighboring mountains and because of its distinct, sheer western face.
 Much of the terrain between the town and the fabled locale consists of rolling hills that represent the lower slopes of the mountains in the valley of the River Eamon gradually ascending to the far-more-prominent mountain peaks.
 The frozen expanse of the Shengotha Plateau lies not far beyond Mithral Mountain.
 The grueling journey is more arduous than the mileage indicates.
 The road leading out of Miners' Refuge is anything but a direct path to Mithral Mountain, so much of the trek is through rugged terrain on a narrow, sometimes perilous track.
 In addition, the slope increases the actual distance traveled to some degree.
 Finally, walking uphill is more tiring than downhill, so fatigue becomes an important factor along the way.
 Depending upon their mode of transportation, it could take up to a week to reach their destination.